ChristianKomodo/movie-node/README.md

 #### Installation
 Clone it, then get your dependencies with `npm install` like usual.

-Then create an `.env` file and populate it with your MongoDB connection string
+Then create an `.env` file and populate it with your MongoDB connection string in one of two ways:

 #### Using a local Mongo database